jenpetsmit/tk_wiki/wiki.md

 The SRA Toolkit cannot download original submitted files.
 Instead, use the [Cloud Data Delivery Service](https://www.ncbi.nlm.nih.gov/sra/docs/data-delivery/).

+## How Do I Search for the Accessions I Need?

-## What Is an Accession?
+### What Is an Accession?
 An _accession_ is a permanent alphanumeric reference code used to locate an NCBI database record.
-A _run accession_ represents a set of reads availbe in the SRA.
+A _run accession_ represents a set of reads availble in the SRA and has the prefex SRR, e.g., SRR000001.

-## How Do I Search for the Accessions I Need?
 Some users start with a search for a specific organism and a specific library type in one of our search options:
 - [NCBI Search](https://www.ncbi.nlm.nih.gov/sra/docs/srasearch/)
 - [GCP BigQuery](https://www.ncbi.nlm.nih.gov/sra/docs/sra-bigquery/)
 - [AWS Athena](https://www.ncbi.nlm.nih.gov/sra/docs/sra-athena/)

 Using the Search options shown above, users can create a list of accessions.
 Users can use the [SRA Run Selector](https://www.ncbi.nlm.nih.gov/Traces/study/) to further narrow the search.
-Then they can use the many Toolkit tools to download accessions, convert formats, and evaluate the data.
+Then they can use the many Toolkit tools (installed on a local or Cloud-based computer) to download accessions, convert formats, and evaluate the data.

 # Options to Download Sequence Data
 Before you download Toolkit, learn about the some options to download sequence data: